korivikishore1991PersonalStuff/Notes_and_Interview_questions/Data tagging via Cloudera navigator and Hue.md

 ## Defineing_and_searching_Managed_Metadata
 Navigator provides capabilities to adding and Editing Metadata(tags, cloumns, description at all column, tables and database level) Using the Navigator UI.
 Example:
+Tags and description can be searched at main filtering level. key:value can be searched using "User defined values".
 Figure#4
 1. Run a search in the Navigator UI.
 2. Click an entity link returned in the search.
 The Details tab displays.